MasrourTawfik/GIA-LLM/Documentation/scripts/GPT4.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 - GPT-4 is employed to create synthetic scenarios that span different industrial settings, from manufacturing to service industries.
-- Emphasis is placed on simulating a variety of Six Sigma challenges, ensuring the models are exposed to a broad spectrum of scenarios.
+- Emphasis is placed on simulating a variety of Six Sigma and 5M challenges, ensuring the models are exposed to a broad spectrum of scenarios.

 Instruction Crafting
 ~~~~~~~~~~~~~~~~~~~~

-- Instructions are carefully crafted to guide GPT-4 in generating responses aligned with Six Sigma principles.
+- Instructions are carefully crafted to guide GPT-4 in generating responses aligned with Six Sigma and 5M principles.
 - Instructions cover scenarios related to DMAIC methodologies, 5S principles, Voice of the Customer analysis, and other Six Sigma, 5M concepts.

 Quality Control